 Another interesting avenue to pursue could be to investigate intra-specific biological trait and/or physiological response variability (i.e. oxydative stress) of species like the polychaete Hediste diversicolor along eutrophication gradients.
 Indeed, this species is known to display a great diversity of life history characteristics along with morphological, biochemical and physiological differences according to local environmental conditions (Scaps, 2002).
 For example, the feeding behavior and diet of this species has been shown to vary according to sewage pollution levels across English estuaries (Aberson et al., 2016).
 Another study has related oxydative stress of the polychaete Nephtys cirrosa to seasonal variations of abiotic parameters like temperature and salinity in the Ria de Aveiro (Magalhães et al., 2019).
 Furthermore, H. diversicolor, a species we found to be associated to eutrophic lagoons, is reported to present a great diversity of feeding modalities (i.e. predator, grazer, suspension-feeder and deposit-feeder (Faulwetter et al., 2014)), whereas the species associated to oligotrophic lagoons, like Loripes orbiculatus, present less diverse feeding modes (i.e. mainly based on sulfo-oxydizing bacteria (Roques et al., 2020)).
 This flexibility could allow organisms to better tolerate the fluctuating abiotic conditions that characterize small eutrophic lagoons, stressing that environmental stability is probably a strong driver of macrobenthic communities in coastal lagoons, as previously shown for macrophytes (Pérez-Ruzafa et al., 2011c).
 Overall, the plasticity several species display in environmentally constraining conditions stresses the difficulty to implement trait-based approaches in ultra-variable environmental systems like coastal lagoons, where realized trait modalities may differ significantly from the ones available in the literature, commonly acquired from non-transitional coastal ecosystems (Martini et al., 2021).
-Finally, a functional approach based on well-informed biological traits and biomass data could help overcome the identified taxonomic limitations and build a more holistic framework linking natural variability and eutrophication of coastal lagoons to macrobenthic communities.
+Finally, a functional approach based on well-informed biological traits and biomass data could help overcome the identified taxonomic limitations and build a more holistic framework linking natural variability and eutrophication of coastal lagoons to macrobenthic communities but the intra-specific plasticity for many biological traits makes this approach questionable today.

 Conclusion